Caliber: Cartridge naming conventions

 Makers of early cartridge arms had to invent methods of naming cartridges since no established convention existed then.
 One of the early established cartridge arms was the Spencer repeating rifle, which Union forces used in the American Civil War.
 It was named based on the chamber dimensions, rather than the bore diameter, with the earliest cartridge called the "No. 56 cartridge", indicating a chamber diameter of .56 in; the bore diameter varied considerably, from .52 to .54 in.
 Later various derivatives were created using the same basic cartridge, but with smaller-diameter bullets; these were named by the cartridge diameter at the base and mouth.
 The original No. 56 became the .56-56, and the smaller versions, .56-52, .56-50, and .56-46.
-The 56-52, the most common of the new calibers, used a 50-cal bullet.
+The 56–52, the most common of the new calibers, used a 50-cal bullet.

 Other black powder-era cartridges used naming schemes that appeared similar, but measured entirely different characteristics; 45-70, 44-40, and 32-20 were designated by bullet diameter to hundredths of an inch and standard black powder charge in grains.
-Optionally, the bullet weight in grains was designated, e.g. 45-70-405.
+Optionally, the bullet weight in grains was designated, such as 45-70-405.
 This scheme was far more popular and was carried over after the advent of early smokeless powder cartridges such as the 30-30 Winchester and 22 Long.
 Later developments used terms to indicate relative power, such as .44 Special and .44 Magnum.
 Variations on these methods persist today, with new cartridges such as the 204 Ruger and 17 HMR (Hornady Magnum Rimfire).

 Metric diameters for small arms refer to cartridge dimensions and are expressed with an "×" between the bore diameter and the length of the cartridge case; for example, the 6.5×55mm Swedish cartridge has a bore diameter of 6.5 mm and a case length of 55 mm.

 The means of measuring a rifled bore varies, and may refer to the diameter of the lands or the grooves of the rifling.
 For example, the 257 Roberts and 250 Savage both use a .257 inch projectile; both 250 Savage and 257 Roberts rifle bores have a .250 inch land diameter and .257 inch groove diameter.
 The .308 Winchester is measured across the grooves and uses a .308-in diameter (7.82-mm) bullet; the military-specification version is known as 7.62 × 51 mm NATO, so called because the bore diameter measured between the lands is 7.62 mm, and the cartridge has a case 51 mm long.